InsightSoftwareConsortium/ITKTubeTK/Examples/README.md

 ## Quickstart

-The easiest way to get started with TubeTK examples is to enable `TubeTK_TEST_EXAMPLES` when configuring TubeTK.
+The easiest way to get started with TubeTK examples is to enable `TubeTK_USE_PYTHON` and `TubeTK_USE_NOTEBOOKS` when configuring TubeTK.
 Only then, a Python virtual environment `PythonVirtualenv` will be automatically set up in the `Temporary` folder of the TubeTK build directory (`TubeTK-build`).
 This virtual environment **already** has all the required packages installed.
 To run the IPython notebooks from the `Examples` directory, you only need to set the `TubeTK_BINARY_DIR` variable and run the notebook, e.g., for `MergeAdjacentImages` as

 ```bash
 cd Examples/MergeAdjacentImages